martinthomson/h2-0rtt/draft-thomson-httpbis-h2-0rtt.md

 The potential for replay attacks on early data is significant and needs consideration; see {{replay-ext}} for details.

-A server that offers this setting requires a larger amount of state associated with sessions that might be resumed with early data.
+An endpoint that offers this setting requires a larger amount of state associated with sessions that might be resumed with early data.
 This state is bounded in size and can be offloaded using session tickets, so this is expected to be manageable.

 # IANA Considerations {#iana}